*free-will donations gratefully accepted

 WHO: Marlboro community (past & present)

-WHAT: Enjoy the afternoon at RiverJam Romp -jamming, singing, dancing, connection!
+WHAT: Enjoy the afternoon at RiverJam Romp with jamming, singing, dancing, and community connection!

 WHERE: Potash Hill (Marlboro College)